wuttipat6509650716/cs360_group/README.md

 **Trigger Conditions:**

 - Triggered when:
-  - A push is made to any branch.
+  - A push is made to `main` branch.
-  - A pull request targets `main` or `develop`.
+  - A pull request targets `main` .
   - Manually triggered using `workflow_dispatch`.

 **Jobs:**